In the EBD Blog

 Prescription glasses frames are available in a wide variety of shapes and sizes and the lenses in prescription glasses are no different.
 There are a wide array of materials, tints, and coatings to choose from.

-One coating often asked about is the blue light kind.
-Blue light coating is intended to help reduce eye strain, fatigue, headaches, and to help maintain healthy levels of the sleep hormone, melatonin.
-So, do prescription glasses filter blue light?
+One coating often asked about is the blue light kind. blue light coating is intended to help reduce visual discomfort, fatigue, and headaches.
+So, do prescription glasses filter blue-violet light?
 The answer’s yes, if you get the coating!

 Regular prescription glasses can mean many things.
 At the bare minimum we may be talking about plastic, uncoated lenses or at the other end of the spectrum, a pair of high-index, premium coated lenses.
-So, again, regular prescription glasses will filter blue light as long as you get the coating!
-If you don’t opt for the coating, your lenses will let most of the blue light pass through.It should be understood that blue light coating and UV coating are not the same.
+So, again, regular prescription glasses will filter blue-violet light as long as you get the coating!
+If you don’t opt for the coating, your lenses will let most of the blue-violet light pass through.It should be understood that blue-violet light coating and UV coating are not the same.
 UV coating helps prevent damaging ultraviolet radiation from reaching your eyes.
-That kind of coating doesn’t filter blue light so make sure you’re getting what you ask for.
+That kind of coating doesn’t filter blue-violet light so make sure you’re getting what you ask for.
 Honestly, it’s a great idea to have both!

 Can You Get Blue Light Filtering Lenses on Prescription Glasses?

 Yep, sure!
-As mentioned, you can get blue light protection on any ophthalmic lens regardless of whether it’s prescription or not.
+As mentioned, you can get blue-violet light protection on any ophthalmic lens regardless of whether it’s prescription or not.
 You can have this coating in addition to any other coatings you might want — such as: anti-glare, scratch resistance, and UV.
 In fact, it’s a good idea to get all of these coatings!
 You’re also able to put blue light coating on prescription reading glasses, bifocals, and progressive no-line bifocals.
-The only type of lens you wouldn’t want to add it to are sunglass lenses, since it’s likely the tint you’ve chosen already filters blue light.

-To sum up, while some studies vary on the effectiveness of blue light glasses, if you’re struggling with eye strain, fatigue, headaches, and even interrupted sleep after a long day of using screens, you can try the blue light coating on a pair of glasses — prescription and non-prescription — to see if they help.
+To sum up, while some studies vary on the effectiveness of blue light glasses, if you’re struggling with fatigue and headaches after a long day of using screens, you can try the blue light coating on a pair of glasses — prescription and non-prescription — to see if they help.
 And as with any of these suggestions, you won’t know unless you try!